zuplo/docs/docs/articles/zuplo-context.md

 ## Properties

 - `log` - a logger you can use to help debug your code.
-Logs will appear in your log tail in the portal and in your integrated log solution (e.g. Datadog).
+Logs will appear in your log tail in the portal and in your integrated log solution (e.g. DataDog).
   Note that pre-production environments are typically set to an **Info** log level, while production is set to **Error**.